 If under an applicable tax treaty, the foreign seller, the foreign service provider or the foreign PPMSE that has a significant economic presence is not considered as a permanent establishment, Electronic Transaction Tax will be imposed on sales of goods or provision of services through electronic systems to buyers or service recipients located in Indonesia, whether done directly or through a foreign PPMSE.

 Please contact us to discuss further the new fiscal facilities provided by the government, and to obtain more updates.

-To read more about this topic, please see this alert: Expansion of Tax Incentives in relation to COVID-19
+Expansion of Tax Incentives in relation to COVID-19